 The RoyPow voltage converter is relatively inconspicuous.
 It has roughly the same footprint as an iPhone 7 Plus, but is significantly thicker at 5 cm.
 In addition, there is a permanently installed power cable and on the other side the cable with the car charging socket, which is also known as the "cigarette lighter socket".
 I find it practical that the car charging socket is not built directly into the converter housing, but is equipped with an approx. 80 cm long cable.
 So I am more flexible when I use the device.

-On the top of the housing, the ventilation slots are immediately noticeable, which of course belong to an internally installed fan.
-But this only starts when needed and this has not happened to me yet, although I have "drawn" almost 5 amps (i.e. 60 watts) for some time.
-For me, the converter was so far as quiet as a mouse mouse.
-But I assume that if you plug in a mini compressor or something similar, it will start up after a while.
+The ventilation slots are immediately noticeable on the top of the case, which of course are built into one internally Fan belong.
+But this only starts when needed and this has not happened to me so far, although I have "taken" almost 5 amps (i.e. 60 watts) for some time.
+For me, the converter has been as quiet as a mouse so far.
+But I suppose if you plug in a mini-compressor or something like that, it will start up after a while.
 But then the compressor should be so loud that you can no longer hear the fan. ;)

 According to the instructions, the device is also equipped with three fuses against overload, short circuit and overheating.